dmidlo/histdata.com-tools/README.md

 consumers do not need report parsing or model side-table joins.

 No rich numerical dependency is added to the core package by this contract.
-Future Statsmodels- and ARCH-style providers belong in an optional `models` extra selected by the model-family issues; the low-dependency fingerprint and baseline paths remain usable when those providers are absent.
+Statsmodels and ARCH providers belong in the optional `models` extra; the low-dependency fingerprint and baseline paths remain usable when those providers are absent.
 Full reports use `time_series_fingerprint_classical_model_input_summary`, bounded payloads use `fingerprint_classical_model_input`, and console output renders `Classical model input contracts`.